Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: Data analysis

-We consider the patents with publication year in the period $1980-2013$ so that, for each of them, we are able to compute the index $I_{n,h}$.
 We limit ourselves to the CPC categories $h\in{\mathcal H}=\{A,\, B,\, C,\, D,\, E,\, F ,\, G,\, H\}$ (i.e. we exclude category $Y$ \footnote{This category has been excluded due to its broad scope and ambiguity, which are well-documented in the literature \citep{leydesdorff2017mapping, rainville2025tracking}.
 Although it is often broadly referred to as the class encompassing green patents, it is widely recognized in the green innovation literature that only the subclasses $Y02$ and $Y04$ accurately represent genuine green technologies \citep{corrocher2021international, barbieri2023regional}.}).
-We fix $T=5$ and the threshold $\tau=0.8$ (see Section~\ref{choice_threshold-app} for some details on the choice of the threshold).
+We take the size $T$ of the time-window for the computation of the index $I_{n,h}$ equal to $5$ years (coherently with other previous studies, e.g. \cite{squicciarini2013measuring}).
+Therefore, since the available dataset contains patents with publication year before or equal $T_f=2018$, we perform the analysis on the patents with publication year in the period between $1980$ and $(T_f-T)=2013$, so that, for all of them, we have the entire time-window to compute the index.
+As explained in Sec.~\ref{sec:cfc}, this is done in order to neutralize any truncation effect in citations, since all the considered patents have the same time-window to receive citations.
+Finally, we fix the threshold $\tau=0.8$ (see Section~\ref{choice_threshold-app} for some details on the choice of the threshold).
 We thus obtain a matrix with $N=\text{card}({\mathcal H})=8$ columns, where each row corresponds to a patent $n$.
 The patents (and so the rows) are ordered with respect to their publication (full) date.
 The total number of rows is $n_{tot}=5\,004\,253$.
 The matrix entry $x_{n,h}$ is equal to $1$ if the patent $n$ is a success for category $h$, i.e. if its value of the index is above the threshold $\tau$, or equal to $0$ if $n$ is not a success.
 Hence, the constructed matrix can be seen as the realization of a finite system $\{ X^{(h)}=(X_{n,h})_{n} \,:\, h\in {\mathcal H}\}$ of Bernoulli processes.
-Our analyses show that the real data $\{x_{n,h}\}$ exhibit a behavior along time in agreement with the theoretical results of the previous section.
+The patent ordering induces the relevant notion of \emph{system time} used throughout the paper, and the remainder of the section asks whether the aggregate behavior of the real data $\{x_{n,h}\}$ is in agreement with the theoretical results of the previous section.